mohit23x/react-native-sugar-style/README.md

 ### Why this package?

-[There](https://github.com/vitalets/react-native-extended-stylesheet) [are](https://github.com/wvteijlingen/react-native-themed-styles) [many](https://github.com/wvteijlingen/react-native-themed-styles) [awesome](https://github.com/Shopify/restyle) [solutions](https://github.com/callstack/react-theme-provider) [for](https://www.npmjs.com/package/simple-theme) React Native.
-Through this package i wanted to explore and experiment a way to achieve a solution which is very similar to the existing react native code pattern, with the ability to get dynamic theme value and can be used in functional and class based components.
+[There](https://github.com/vitalets/react-native-extended-stylesheet) [are](https://github.com/wvteijlingen/react-native-themed-styles) [many](https://github.com/wvteijlingen/react-native-themed-styles) [awesome](https://github.com/Shopify/restyle) [solutions](https://github.com/callstack/react-theme-provider) [for](https://www.npmjs.com/package/simple-theme) [styling](https://github.com/nandorojo/dripsy) in React Native.
+Through this package i wanted to explore and experiment a way to achieve a development experience which is very similar to the existing react native pattern, with the ability to get dynamic theme value and can be used in functional and class based components.

 ### Acknowledgement